lsulibraries/LDL_manual_build/README.md

 #### Groups role and group role permissions:
 - **Create specific roles:**
+  - Navigate to Groups>Grope Type> edit group role of created Group Type >
-  - For administratiopn access we create Admin individual, Admin Outside, and Admin Inside.
-Ensure each role has the appropriate admin permissions.
+  - For administratiopn access we create roles for admin, and ensure each role has the appropriate admin permissions:
+    -  Admin individual with administration roles
+    -  Admin Outsider
+    -  Admin Insider

   - You can also create different roles for members, content creators, or other specific roles, and assign these roles to specific users.

-- **Edit Group Type:**
-  - Go back to your Group type, and assign the individual admin role you created to that group type.

 - **Assign role to the user**:
   - In Drupal, navigate to Admin > People to manage user roles: